markvincze/lerna-typescript-demo/README.md

 lerna bootstrap
 ```

-The above command installs the dependencies for the two packages, runs `prepublish` (which transpiles the `base` package with `babel`).
+The above command installs the dependencies for the two packages.
 Since the dependency from `lerna-typescript-demo-ts` to `lerna-typescript-demo-base` is an internal cross-package dependency, `lerna` sets that up with a symbolic link pointing to the directory of the other package.
 I suspect that this is what's causing the compilation error.

 Then enter the directory of TypeScript package, and try to transpile.